Mary Silliman: Later life

-Following Gold’s death on July 21, 1789, Mary was left in considerable debt.
+Following Gold Selleck Silliman’s death on July 21, 1789, his widow was left in considerable debt.
 She sold two of her enslaved workers, apparently timing their sale to take advantage of a law being considered by the Connecticut Assembly that would have reduced their value.

 Despite financial troubles, she was determined to send her sons Selleck and Benjamin to Yale so that they could benefit from the same education as their brothers and father.
 Both sons studied law at New Haven.
-In April 1804, Mary and Dr. John Dickinson of Middletown were quietly married by her son James in Wallingford.
-After a series of illnesses and misfortunes, Mary died on July 2, 1818.
+In April 1804, she and Dr. John Dickinson of Middletown were quietly married by her son James in Wallingford.
+After a series of illnesses and misfortunes, Mary Fish Noyes Silliman Dickinson died on July 2, 1818, aged 82.

 Legacy

-Mary Fish Noyes Silliman possessed influence, authority, and tact, for which she has been remembered in publications and film.
-She instructed her children in religion and manners in order to develop in them inner grace as well as scriptural knowledge.
-She commanded moral authority derived from her ability to translate her piety into action, and she was competent in her role as a contributor to the household.
 As her sons grew independent and had children of their own, Mary assumed the role of family matriarch, advising and nurturing her spreading family circle.
-Her son Benjamin described her as a “heroic woman.”
+Her son Benjamin described her as a "heroic woman".
 Ultimately, historians Joy Day Buel and Richard Buel Jr. describe Mary as “less a daughter of the Revolution than a child of the Puritans.”
 The Silliman Family Papers, housed at Yale University, include a wealth of Mary’s writing in the form of her journal, papers, and letters, and are a rich resource.

-The story of Mary’s experience during the American Revolution is depicted in the 1993 film Mary Silliman’s War, produced by Heritage Films.
+The story of her experience during the American Revolution is depicted in the 1993 film Mary Silliman’s War, produced by Heritage Films.
 The film, based on the Buels' The Way of Duty, seeks to dramatize three major themes surrounding the Revolution: the war’s divisiveness within colonial communities, the role of women in the struggles of the Revolution, and the role of religion in light of the war.
-Mary is portrayed as a devout, prosperous matron determined against all odds to reunite with her beloved husband.
+She is portrayed as a devout, prosperous matron determined against all odds to reunite with her beloved husband.